yev-d/tutos/ROS/Tutorial-001/Remotely connecting to webcam using Raspberry Pi 3 and ROS.md

 [ WARN] [1586989377.686331508]: unknown control 'focus_auto'
 ```
-That simply means that the USB webcam that I use doesn't have the functionality to do automatic white balance, and auto focus (It's an old webcam with manual autofocus lens)
+That simply means that the USB webcam that I use doesn't have the functionality to do automatic white balance, and autofocus (It's an old webcam with a manual autofocus lens)

 ### Via ROS Master
 That's it for the ROS Slave.
 Following is done in the ROS Master.
 Open new terminal window (source your workspace if not done so `source ~/catkin-ws/devel/setup.bash`), and verify that ROS Master sees the topics that the ROS Slave has started.